tommy-ca/tardis-machine/README.md

 - For Silver Pulsar: Review batching knobs regularly: `--pulsar-silver-max-batch-size` and `--pulsar-silver-max-batch-delay-ms` should align with throughput requirements.
 - For Silver SQS: Confirm `--sqs-silver-region` and queue URLs are correct; ensure IAM permissions allow `SendMessage` on the specified queues.
 - For Silver SQS: Review batching knobs regularly: `--sqs-silver-max-batch-size` should stay below SQS `SendMessageBatch` limits (10 messages), and `--sqs-silver-max-batch-delay-ms` must align with downstream latency budgets.
+- For Silver Azure Event Hubs: Ensure `--event-hubs-silver-connection-string` and `--event-hubs-silver-event-hub-name` are correct; ensure the connection string has send permissions.
+- For Silver Azure Event Hubs: Review batching knobs regularly: `--event-hubs-silver-max-batch-size` should stay below Event Hubs batch limits (100 events), and `--event-hubs-silver-max-batch-delay-ms` must align with downstream latency budgets.
+- For Azure Event Hubs: Ensure `--event-hubs-connection-string` and `--event-hubs-event-hub-name` are correct; ensure the connection string has send permissions.
+- For Azure Event Hubs: Review batching knobs regularly: `--event-hubs-max-batch-size` should stay below Event Hubs batch limits (100 events), and `--event-hubs-max-batch-delay-ms` must align with downstream latency budgets.
 - Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `recordType` and `dataType` headers for Silver layer.
 - Track retries via application logs; repeated send attempt warnings indicate sustained pressure and should trigger broker-side health checks.
 - Re-run `npm run buf:generate` and rebuild whenever `schemas/proto` changes to keep binary payloads matching the deployed Buf schema version.